alextrevisan/psxdev-code-plugin/README.md

 - If you encounter compilation issues, ensure that the GCC compiler and SDK are correctly installed in the `tools` directory.
 - To add an emulator, place the emulator executable in the `tools/emulator/` directory.

-## Release Notes

-### 0.2.0

-- Added support for automatic tool downloads
-- New Makefile format with support for ISO generation and multiple emulators
-- Added command to generate ISO
-- Updated the run command to use the 'make run' command

-### 0.1.0

-Initial release with basic functionality.